neelsmith/GreekAndLatinSyntax/docs/modelling/texts/index.md

 ## Source texts

-CITE model of structure: an ordered sequence of logical units in a citation hierarchy.

-Sufficiently general to apply to any text.
+We follow the CITE architecture model for the *structure* of texts.
+In this model, texts are organized as an ordered sequence of logical units in a citation hierarchy.
+This model is sufficiently general to apply to any citable text, but says nothing about the contents of citable units.
+They could be treated simply as a stream of characters or bytes.

-Says nothing about contents!

 ## Analyzed texts

-Analyzed texts have a specified orthography, and are organized into a series of sentences.
+Analyzed texts have a specified [orthography](../orthography/), and are organized into a series of sentences.

-### Orthography

-An orthography has the following functionality:

-- enumerate character set
-- evaluate if a sequence of characters is orthographically valid
-- enumerate set of token types
-- parse a stream of valid characters into a sequence of classified tokens citable at the level of the token (i.e., extending the canonical citation hierarchy one level)

-This definition is generic enough to appy to many languages (any language?).

-### Sentences

-By *sentence*, we mean a textual expression capable of standing alone as complete idea.
-The concept is generic, but [our realization of it](../sentences/) must be specific to Greek.
+Our definition of *sentence* is semantic: it is a textual expression capable of standing alone as a complete idea.
+While this concept is generic, [our application of it to Greek](../sentences/) is specific to Greek syntax.